aaronparker/aaronparker.github.io/_posts/2019-04-18-goodbye-wordpress-hello-jekyll.md

 ![Page performance result on Jekyll]({{site.baseurl}}/media/2019/04/PerformanceAfter.png)

 The new site receives a performance grade upgrade with an impressive reduction in page size, load time and the number of HTTP requests to load the page.
-Giving this some thought, I believe this is due to a number of improvments including a removal of header images I was using on WordPress, less JavaScript from WordPress add-ins and the removal of a couple of other items including advertisments.
+Giving this some thought, I believe this is due to a number of improvements including a removal of header images I was using on WordPress, less JavaScript from WordPress add-ins and the removal of a couple of other items including advertisements.

 Both of these results have tested the site behind Cloudflare.
 Testing directly against GitHub Pages actually show a performance improvement, but there's good reasons to keep the site on Cloudflare that I'll cover later in this article.